 Shaoyu Chang, Director of Research & Asia Business Development Liaison, Life Science Nation

-Shaoyu is Director of Research & Asia Business Development Liaison at Life Science Nation, Shaoyu has spent the last two years building relationships for LSN in Asia, specifically China, Hong Kong, and Taiwan.
-Shaoyu also specializes in investor outreach and market research for Asian partners.
-Shaoyu does technical review and writing in support of biotech and medtech entrepreneurs with their fundraising campaigns.
-Prior to LSN, Shaoyu served as Research Scholar at Sanford School of Public Policy of Duke University.
-Shaoyu has gained expertise in his research that focused on the global R&D of medical innovations against antimicrobial resistant microorganisms.
+Shaoyu is Director of Research & Asia Business Development Liaison at Life Science Nation.
+Shaoyu has spent the last two years specializing in investor outreach and market research, with a focus on Asia-North America cross border transactions.
+Shaoyu has built effective relationships for LSN and its clients in Asia, specifically China, Hong Kong, and Taiwan.
+Shaoyu does technical review and strategic planning in support of biomedical entrepreneurs’ fundraising campaigns.
+Prior to LSN, Shaoyu served as Research Scholar at Sanford School of Public Policy at Duke University, focusing his research on global R& D of medical innovations against antimicrobial resistant microorganisms.
 Shaoyu received a Master of Public Health from Harvard Chan School of Public Health and an M.D. from National Taiwan University.
-Shaoyu is US Regulatory Affairs Certified with extensive experiences in clinical trials and pharmaceutical development.
+Shaoyu is US Regulatory Affairs Certified with robust knowledge in clinical trials and pharmaceutical development.